chla-open-dev/OPENMRS_OMOP_PROJECT/README.md

 # ETL – Tutorial to Use Talend to Move Data from OpenMRS to OMOP CDM
 *by Dr. Barry Levine*

-For the complete word document version with screenshots, please download the file from our [GitHub](https://github.com/chla-open-dev/OPENMRS_OMOP_PROJECT/blob/main/Documentation/SetupOmopDocument.docx).

 Overview:
 1. Create the openmrs database	3